 Haven’t worked out your long-term financial goals just yet?
 No problem.
 By saving now, you’ll have money in the bank when those goals become more concrete.

 You need to find a place to put your money (other than below that dorm room mattress).
-Look for a savings account that’s free from fees and offers a competitive interest rate.
+Look for a savings account that charges no fees and offers a competitive interest rate.

 The more interest you earn on your savings, the more your money will compound over time.
 This compounding effect is how you can accelerate the amount of money you build up in your account without any additional work on your part.